MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 `VMConnect.exe <ServerName> <VMName> /edit`

-## <a name="BKMK_NEW"></a>Whatâ€™s needed to use a computerâ€™s local resources?
+## <a name="BKMK_NEW"></a>What’s needed to use a computer’s local resources?
-To be able to use a computerâ€™s local resources on a virtual machine:
+To be able to use a computer’s local resources on a virtual machine:

 -   The Hyper-V host  must have **Enhanced session mode policy** and **Enhanced session mode** settings turned on.